 - Add water and a bit of salt to a large pot and place over high heat for cooking the gnocchi.
 While it's heating, prepare the cheese sauce.

-- Preheat oven to 350F (175C) with rack in the centre of the oven.
+- Preheat oven to 350F (regular bake setting/not fan assisted) with rack in the centre of the oven.
 Oil or butter an 8-inch square baking dish, an 8-inch cast-iron skillet or individual baking dishes.

 - For the cheese sauce: In a large saucepan, melt the butter over medium heat.
 Whisk in the flour and continue to whisk and cook for about 2 minutes.